KittyGiraudel/sass-guidelines/index.md

 Mixins are one of the most used features from the whole Sass language.
 They are the key to re-usability and DRY components.
 And for good reason: mixins allow authors to define styles that can be re-used throughout the stylesheet without needing to resort to non-semantic classes such as `.float-left`.

 They can contain full CSS rules and pretty much everything that is allowed anywhere in a Sass document.
-They can even take arguments in just as functions.
+They can even take arguments in just like functions.
 Needless to say, the possibilities are endless.

 Though I feel I must warn you against abusing the power of mixins.
 Again, the keyword here is *simplicity*.
 It might be tempting to build extremely powerful mixins with massive logic.
-It's called overengineering and most developers suffer from it.
-Do not overthink your code, and above all keep it simple.
+It is called over-engineering and most developers suffer from it.
+Do not over think your code, and above all keep it simple.
 If a mixin ends up being longer than 20 lines or so, then it should be either split into smaller chunks or completely revisited.